ballerina-platform/module-ballerina-http/http-ballerina/Module.md

 ## Overview

 This module provides an implementation for connecting and interacting with HTTP and HTTP2 endpoints.
-It facilitates two types of network entry points as `Client` and `Listener`.
+It facilitates two types of network entry points as the `Client` and `Listener`.

 ### Client

 The `Client` is used to connect to and interact with HTTP endpoints.
 They support connection pooling and can be configured to have a maximum number of active connections that can be made with the remote endpoint.
-The `Client` activates connection eviction after a given idle period and also supports follow-redirects so that the users do not have to manually handle 3xx HTTP status codes.
+The `Client` activates connection eviction after a given idle period and also supports follow-redirects so that you do not have to manually handle 3xx HTTP status codes.

 #### Resiliency

-The `Client` handles resilience in multiple ways such as load balancing, circuit breaking, endpoint timeouts, and a retry mechanism.
+The `Client` handles resilience in multiple ways such as load balancing, circuit breaking, endpoint timeouts, and via a retry mechanism.

 Load balancing is used in the round-robin or failover manner.